-- Maybe a second Gi for when the first one is wet and stinky... or a hanger to let the first one dry out!
+- We recommend a second Gi for when the first one is wet and stinky... or a hanger to let the first one dry out!

 - A small backpack is a good idea since we will go offsite at times.
 Things to put in it include: water, sunscreen, bug spray, towel, snacks, old sneakers, etc.

 - Towels, sunscreen, hat, sunglasses, changes of clothes, etc.

 - Don't forget your belt...Replacements are $25 for white to green, $40 for brown, and for Black... you don't want to know.